 - putting in a ramp at the entrance to a building as well as steps

 What is considered a 'reasonable adjustment' for a large organisation like a bank may be different to a reasonable adjustment for a small local shop.
 It's about what is practical in the service provider's individual situation and what resources the business may have.
 They will not be required to make changes which are impractical or beyond their means.

 Failure or refusal to provide a service to a person with disabilities - which is offered to other people - is discrimination unless it can be justified.

-It's a good idea to talk to the service providers you use most often, like your local doctor's surgery or coffee shop, and explain exactly what your needs are.
+It's a good idea to talk to the service providers you use most often, for example your local doctor's surgery or coffee shop, and explain exactly what your needs are.
 This will help them understand what adjustments they might need to make to the way they provide their services.